The Four Horsemen of Relationships

 Examples of defensiveness:

-- Making excuses such as blaming external circumstances beyond one’s control and denial of responsibility or behaviour
+Making excuses, such as blaming external circumstances beyond one’s control, and denial of responsibility or behaviour

-- Cross complaining by meeting your partner's complaint or criticism with a complaint of your own and ignoring what your partner has said
+Cross-complaining: meeting your partner’s complaint or criticism with a complaint of your own and ignoring what your partner has said

-- Repeating yourself without paying attention to what the other person is saying.
+Repeating yourself without paying attention to what the other person is saying.
 This can also come across as contemptuous/resentful

-Important Notes
+Important Note

-Experiencing any of these are as unpleasant as they sound.
-There are some important points to make about these different types of communication.
-Firstly, your style of communication during relationship conflict is often times going to be similar to what you experienced in your family home.
-If indirect communication is often used, you might be more prone to passive aggression or even submissiveness.
-From a biological standpoint, male bodied people are more likely to demonstrate stonewalling than female body people and this relates to both sociological factors and biological factors which the Gottman's describe in their research.
+First, your style of communication during relationship conflict is often going to be similar to what you experienced in your family home.
+If indirect communication was often used, in childhood you might be more prone to passive aggression or even submissiveness in conflict.
+From a biological standpoint, male bodied people are more likely to demonstrate stonewalling than female body people, and this relates to sociological factors and biological factors (further described in the Gottman research).

 Criticism: Complain without blaming.